pnp/List-Formatting/view-samples/highlight-rows-current-weekday/README.md

 But this gives us the current day of the week right now in London.

-To adjust that to your local timezone, we need to add the difference in milliseconds between your local time of 00:00 and UTC's time of 00:00.
+To adjust that to your local time zone, we need to add the difference in milliseconds between your local time of 00:00 and UTC's time of 00:00.
 I calculate that by subtracting the time in milliseconds from a local UTC timestamp of "01.01.2020" from 1577836800000 (the UTC time in milliseconds of "01.01.2020")

 > =1577836800000-Number(Date('01.01.2020')